What Is Business Conversation and Why It Matters

 Dear Mr. Lee,

 Thank you for your time yesterday.
-Please find attached the revised proposal.
-I look forward to your feedback.
+Please find attached the revised proposal, incorporating your feedback on the timeline and budget.
+I look forward to your thoughts and am happy to discuss further at your convenience.

 Best regards,